-This Red Velvet Fudge is the ultimate rich, creamy and sweet treat!
-Not only is it super delicious, but it's also high protein!
-This recipe is a small/medium batch, and only requires 5 simple ingredients so it's the perfect dessert for the family.
+This Red Velvet Fudge is rich, creamy and a prefect treat!
+Not only is it super delicious, but it's also packed full of protein!
+This recipe is a small/medium batch, and only requires 5 simple ingredients so it's the perfect sweet treat for the whole family.

-After seeing how much of a hit my Protein Fudge recipe was, I knew I wanted to create more flavors.
-This Red Velvet Fudge is the perfect creamy high protein fudge recipe.
+After seeing how much of a hit my Protein Fudge recipe was, I knew I wanted to create more delicious fudge flavors!
+This easy fudge recipe is my favorite thing to make this time of year.

 Jump to: